background

 The difference between the ending expansion MRR and the beginning expansion represents the expansion revenue for the current period.

-However, the expansion MRR—as a standalone metric—offers minimal insights into the effectiveness of the business strategies and tactics employed by the company since it is not suited for comparative analysis (e.g. a comparison to historical periods to track trends and overall trajectory).
+However, the expansion MRR—as a standalone metric—offers minimal insights into the effectiveness of the company’s business strategies and tactics since it is not suited for comparative analysis (e.g. comparing it to historical periods to track trends and overall trajectory).

-The more practical measure, termed “expansion MRR rate”, standardizes the expansion MRR metric by dividing the expansion MRR in a given period by the beginning expansion MRR, which is expressed as a percentage.
+The more practical measure—the “expansion MRR rate”—standardizes the expansion MRR metric by dividing the expansion MRR in a given period by the beginning expansion MRR, which is expressed as a percentage.

 The step-by-step process to calculate the expansion MRR and the expansion MRR rate is as follows: